nishant42491/nishant42491.github.io/_pages/cv.md

   * Organised several workshops aimed at presenting several data science concepts to students.
   * Organised hackathon for data science workflows.

-* Currently serving as ouncil ead for DataZen(data science council of KJSCE)
+* Currently serving as council head for DataZen(data science council of KJSCE)
   * Manage the day-to-day functionalities of the council.